TebogoNakampe/psucse_grocerycaffenet/README.md

 ### ImageNet and ILSVRC

 [ImageNet](http://image-net.org/) is an image dataset that generally used for image training and inference.
 It provides more than 15M labeled high resolution images with about 22K categories including different kinds of animals, vehicels, objects, etc.

-ILSVRC (ImageNet Large Scale Visual Recognition Competition) is an annual competition of image classification using ImageNet dataset.
+ILSVRC (ImageNet Large Scale Visual Recognition Competition) is an annual competition of image classification and detection tasks using ImageNet dataset.
-ILSVRC contains 1.2M images in 1K categories.
+ILSVRC classification dataset contains more than 1.2M images in 1K categories, and ILSVRC detection dataset contains more than 450K images in 200 categories.
-In this project, we used subset of ILSVRC data.
+In this project, we used subset of ILSVRC detection data.

 Fine-tuning CaffeNet
 ------------
 For target data, we decided to use ILSVRC-2014 DET Dataset [[4](#ilsvrc14)] since it does not overlap ILSVRC-2012 Dataset used in CaffeNet.
 To be specific, we choose 21 of 200 DET classes, which might represent some items in a grocery store.
 The following table describes a breakdown of images in our dataset.
 Due to annotation issue, all 15,380 images come from DET training dataset, where training/validation dataset are randomly separated in 9:1 manner.
-For the sake of simplicity, we adapted centered 255x255 downscaling to each image.
 Since there are [file size limits](https://help.github.com/articles/what-is-my-disk-quota/) in Github, we do not provide the entire images.
 Instead, you can recreate them by refering to a full list of \[[train](data/train.txt) | [val](data/val.txt)\] dataset.
+For the sake of simplicity, we adapted centered 255x255 downscaling to each image.
+In training, Caffe randomly choose 227x227 RGB input from 255x255 image data to consider manifold variations in object distribution.
+There is no data augmentation except annotation arrangement.

 |         | apple   | artichoke | bagel   | banana  | bell pepper | burrito | cucumber  | fig     | guacamole |
 |:-------:|:-------:|:---------:|:-------:|:-------:|:-----------:|:-------:|:---------:|:-------:|:--------:|